Mburnand-tech/Through-the-fog/README.md

 To run this project locally, the following must be installed on your machine:

- * Node.js -Node Package Manager
+ * Node.js -Node Package Manager.
  * React Native CLI - installed globally.
  * Android Studio on your desktop or Expo Go on your mobile phone.